ayush51/tutorial/tutorial.md

 #### The session ID approach

 The session ID approach enables a small, discrete icon to be added to your website.
+When a visitor clicks on this icon, they will start a Surfly session.

 #### Integrate with existing chat solutions